Lori Berenson: Imprisonment

 Berenson spent her early years in prison at facilities high in the Andes, the first of which the Inter-American Court ruled is operated inhumanely.
 The Yanamayo prison where Berenson was initially held for about three years lies at about 3800 m above sea level near Lake Titicaca in the Puno Region, in southern Peru.

 On October 7, 1998, Berenson was moved to another prison in Socabaya.
 She remained there until August 31, 2000, when she was transferred to the women's prison of Chorrillos in Lima.
 Then, on December 21, 2001, she was relocated to the maximum-security Huacariz Penitentiary in Cajamarca, 560 km north of Lima.

 In February 2002, Berenson took part in a 25-day hunger strike of "political prisoners" in an attempt to influence the government of Peru to improve prison conditions and revise its anti-terrorism laws.
 The strike ended without reaching its goals, though less than a year later, Peru revised many of those laws.

 In October 2003, Berenson married Aníbal Apari Sánchez, 40, whom she had met in 1997 when they were both incarcerated at Yanamayo prison.
 Apari Sánchez was convicted of being a member of the MRTA.
 When he was released in 2003 on conditional liberty (parole) in Lima, his travel was restricted, and he was accordingly not present at the wedding in Cajamarca and had to be represented by his father.
 Later he was allowed conjugal visits.
 Apari Sánchez is now a practicing attorney in Lima and directs a non-governmental organization (NGO) that assists individuals formerly imprisoned on charges of assisting or being members of the MRTA in their rehabilitation into society.
 He is also co-founder of a political party, Patria Libre, that participated in the 2011 national elections.

 From 2003 through 2008 Berenson worked in and co-managed the bakery at Huacariz Prison which served the inmate population and the Cajamarca community.

-Periodically, through her freelori.org web page entitled "Lori's Words," Berenson issued advice to youth as well as criticism of the policies of the World Bank and the International Monetary Fund, the war in Iraq, the "American Way of Life," the Peruvian "political class," and allegations of maltreatment and torture of prisoners.
+Periodically, through her freelori.org web page entitled "Lori's Words", Berenson issued advice to youth as well as criticism of the policies of the World Bank and the International Monetary Fund, the war in Iraq, the "American Way of Life", the Peruvian "political class", and allegations of maltreatment and torture of prisoners.
 Berenson's commentaries on capitalism, globalism, and the environmental impact of mining companies have also appeared on the Internet.
-In addition, her commentaries have been read on the Prison Radio Project, a San Francisco-based radio and activist project that produces the commentaries of several political prisoners.

 On September 16, 2008, her father announced that she was pregnant with her first child.
 In January 2009, Berenson was transferred to a prison in Lima owing to a serious back problem which complicated her pregnancy.
 In May 2009, she gave birth to a boy, whom she named Salvador, and who lived with her while she was in prison.
 In Peru, children are allowed to remain with their incarcerated mothers until age 3.